Southwest passenger faces FAA’s largest alcohol-related fine after April arrest - NewsBreak

 WASHINGTON (AP) — Federal officials said Monday they are seeking more than $160,000 in fines from eight airline passengers over incidents involving alcohol.

-The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory, and sexually assaulted a flight attendant on a Southwest Airlines jet in April.Intense video shows United Airlines passenger threatening flight attendant, other travelers: ‘I will break your neck’
+The Federal Aviation Administration said the biggest single proposed fine, topping $40,000, involves a passenger who brought alcohol on the plane and drank it, smoked marijuana in the lavatory, and sexually assaulted a flight attendant on a Southwest Airlines jet in April.Navigating holiday airport travel in Knoxville

 Police arrested the passenger after the plane from San Jose, California, landed in San Diego, and charged the person with resisting arrest and public intoxication, according to the FAA.
 It was not clear why the passenger was not charged with assault.
 The FAA does not have authority to file criminal charges.

 The FAA did not identify any of the eight passengers, who face a combined total of $161,823 in civil penalties, although they have the right to contest the allegations.
-In some cases, airline crews diverted flights to land more quickly because of the passengers’ erratic behavior.LISTEN: FAA shares disturbing audio from actual in-flight incidents to highlight uptick in unruly behavior
+In some cases, airline crews diverted flights to land more quickly because of the passengers’ erratic behavior.United Airlines brings back in-flight hard liquor sales

 The proposed fines represent the latest salvo in the FAA’s attempt to crack down on unruly passengers on planes, a problem that became much more common starting in January.
 Airlines have reported more than 5,000 incidents of unruly passengers to the FAA this year.